otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks

-You also have to disallow AWS Managed Temporary Credentials
+If you use AWS Cloud9 you also have to disallow AWS Managed Temporary Credentials

 Go to Cloud9 > Preferences > AWS Settings > AWS Managed Temporary Credentials and turn it off